Powerful solar flare leaves consequences: increased flow of charged particles observed near Earth's orbit

-HCPs are usually understood to be protons with an energy of more than 10 MeV (megaelectronvolts – a unit of energy measurement).
-The speeds of such particles start from 1/10 the speed of light and higher; accordingly, they reach the Earth in about 1 hour and, thus, are one of the fastest components of the Sun's impact on the Earth.
-They are essentially only preceded by the hard radiation of the flare, which, as you can easily guess, propagates at the speed of light and reaches the Earth in 500 seconds.
+HCPs are usually understood to be protons with an energy of more than 10 MeV (megaelectronvolts - a unit of energy measurement).
+The speeds of such particles start from 1/10 the speed of light and higher; accordingly, they reach the Earth in about 1 hour and are thus one of the fastest components of the Sun's impact on Earth.
+They are only preceded by the hard radiation of the flare, which, as you can easily guess, travels at the speed of light and reaches the Earth in 500 seconds.

-HCPs can affect the operation of spacecraft, for the protection of which special measures are applied, such as shielding.
+HCPs can affect the operation of spacecraft, for the protection of which special measures are taken, such as shielding.

-The current increase in HCP fluxes has increased approximately 50-fold, is not considered critical, and does not exceed the dangerous "red threshold", so no additional protection measures are required.
-By the morning of May 14, the proton fluxes began to decrease, exceeding the background level by 10–20 times, and are expected to normalize by tomorrow.
+The current increase in HCP fluxes has increased by approximately 50 times, is not considered critical, and does not exceed the dangerous "red threshold," so no additional protection measures are required.
+By the morning of May 14, proton fluxes began to decline, exceeding the background level by 10-20 times, and are expected to normalize by tomorrow.

-The arrival of plasma ejections to Earth under the current solar activity is impossible.
+The arrival of plasma ejections to Earth under current solar activity conditions is impossible.
 The probability of magnetic storms and auroras in the near future is excluded.

 Read more on the topic: